ck3908/sample_app/README.md

 == README

-Ruby on rails tutorial - hope this tutorial works! again and again, and again
+Ruby on rails tutorial - hope this tutorial works! again and again